 \section{Abstract}

-Despite the successes and progress of deep reinforcement learning over the last decade, several challenges remain that hinder its broader application.
-Some fundamental aspects to improve include data efficiency, generalization capability, and ability to learn in sparse-reward environments, which often require human-designed dense rewards.
+The broader application of reinforcement learning (RL) is limited by challenges including data efficiency, generalization capability, and ability to learn in sparse-reward environments.
 Meta-learning has emerged as a promising approach to address these issues by optimizing components of the learning algorithm to meet desired characteristics.
 Additionally, a different line of work has extensively studied the use of intrinsic rewards to enhance the exploration capabilities of algorithms.
 This work investigates how meta-learning can improve the training signal received by RL agents.
-The focus is on meta-learning intrinsic rewards under a framework that doesn't rely on the use of meta-gradients through an optimization process by treating policy updates as black boxes.
-We validate our approach against training with extrinsic rewards, demonstrating its effectiveness, and additionally compare it to the use of extrinsic rewards and a meta-learned advantage function.
-The developed algorithms are evaluated on distributions of continuous control tasks with both parametric and non-parametric variations, and with only sparse rewards are used during evaluation.
+We introduce a method to learn intrinsic rewards within a reinforcement learning framework that bypasses the typical computation of meta-gradients through an optimization process by treating policy updates as black boxes.
+We validate our approach against training with extrinsic rewards, demonstrating its effectiveness, and additionally compare it to the use of a meta-learned advantage function.
+Experiments are carried out on distributions of continuous control tasks with both parametric and non-parametric variations.
+Furthermore, only sparse rewards are used during evaluation.
 Code is available at: \url{https://github.com/Octavio-Pappalardo/Meta-learning-rewards}